hylang/hy/docs/syntax.rst

 unlike actual :class:`set`\s).
 All models inherit from :class:`Object
 <hy.models.Object>`, which stores textual position information, so tracebacks
 can point to the right place in the code.
-The compiler takes whatever models are left over after parsing and macro expansion and translates them into Python :mod:`ast` nodes (e.g., :class:`Integer <hy.models.Integer>` becomes :class:`ast.Constant`), which can then be evaluated or rendered as Python code.
+The compiler takes whatever models are left over after parsing and macro-expansion and translates them into Python :mod:`ast` nodes (e.g., :class:`Integer <hy.models.Integer>` becomes :class:`ast.Constant`), which can then be evaluated or rendered as Python code.
-Macros (that is, regular macros, as opposed to reader macros) operate on the model level, taking some models as arguments and returning more models for compilation or further macro expansion; they're free to do quite different things with a given model than the compiler does, if it pleases them to, like using an :class:`Integer <hy.models.Integer>` to construct a :class:`Symbol
+Macros (that is, regular macros, as opposed to reader macros) operate on the model level, taking some models as arguments and returning more models for compilation or further macro-expansion; they're free to do quite different things with a given model than the compiler does, if it pleases them to, like using an :class:`Integer <hy.models.Integer>` to construct a :class:`Symbol
 <hy.models.Symbol>`.